Poisonous Leadership Practices

 THEY ASSIGN SOMEONE A NONSENSE PROJECT: To appease someone who is seeking growth or challenge or to give people busy work, a manager assigns a project lacking any discernible meaning to the company’s or department’s strategy.
 And even worse, they then forget about it.
 This action is doubly annoying because on top of the employee’s wasted time and energy and the manager’s forgetfulness around the assignment it absolutely sends the message, “I don’t take you seriously.” or “What you do doesn’t matter.” – Either way you have probably killed your credibility as a leader and you’re people will likely not trust you to support their career journey following this type of empty assignment.

 THEY EMBRACE TRANSACTIONAL LEADERSHIP: Though most organizations wish they were highly evolved and didn’t have any old-school ‘managers’ in their ranks, it’s a dangerous position to take.
-Those managers exist in most organization’s today and to not acknowledge their presence and act upon the damage they are likely inflict is allowing and endorsing toxic behaviors.
+Those managers exist in most organization’s today and to not acknowledge their presence and act upon the damage they are likely to inflict is allowing and endorsing toxic behaviors.
 These managers are – typically – yentas that support gossiping and counter-collaborative behavior(s) that allows for those they like to be in the spotlight and those they don’t to be ridiculed and often be the topic of public reproach.

 THEY COMPETE WITH THEIR PEOPLE: Great leaders understand that their team drives the ultimate success.
 They encourage and celebrate when their people do amazing things, which in turn keeps most people motivated to continue to accomplish and deliver greatness.
 Terrible managers – instead – see talented team members as threats.
-They worry that a “subordinate” will promote to their level or even replace them, and hold the crazy notion that this threatening to their status and perceived authority.
+They worry that a “subordinate” will promote to their level or even replace them, and hold the crazy notion that this is threatening to their status and perceived authority.
 This is the type of manager who assigns blame when metrics are soft or deadlines are missed.
 They also will take all the credit when their people deliver results without passing on thanks to the people who made it happen.
 They ignore the massive contributions of time, energy, ideas, and results, but pick at insignificant mistakes that have no impact on anything.

 THEY ARE CONSTANTLY TESTING: It is normal to have a reasonable [but respectful] amount of testing in the early stages of a working relationship, but if that testing continues indefinitely – it will almost certainly lead to tension and disengagement.
 Terrible managers are those who criticize after the fact instead of coaching the moment an issue surfaces or an opportunity to improve is identified.
 These are people who say things like, “I wanted to see what you would say|do,” or “I knew that was going to go sideways but it was a lesson you needed to learn”, instead of supporting and guiding performance improvements.
 The fact is that great managers hire smart, ambitious, enthusiastic, talented individuals that complement the team and their objectives – the mere fact that anyone would need to consistently ‘test’ their people means they are probably a bully and a wildly awful manager overall.

 THEY ARE ALL TALK: These are the managers who loudly proclaim, on a very consistent basis “I support you!!”, but when it’s time to stand up for their people against a ridiculous company process or executive declaration, they become sniveling cowards.
 They get fearful and sway, saying things like, “We can’t make exceptions to the policy.
 It’s what they want…” or “I don’t make the decisions – I just execute them!”.
 If you actually believe your primary role is to simply carry out and promote other people’s programs you are not a leader – plain and simple.
 You are a follower.
 Great leaders promote productivity and efficiency and ensure they have the right tools and resources for their team.
 If and when a policy or process directive impedes progress.
-Strong leaders address this challenge head on until they can support their team’s forward-movement by eliminating by bypassing it.
+Strong leaders address this challenge head on until they can support their team’s forward-movement by eliminating or bypassing it.

 THEY KVETCH ABOUT STUFF – BUT AVOID DEALING WITH PEOPLE ISSUES: Great managers address issues when they first present and are small instead of waiting for them to explode into big deal, time consuming, annoying challenges.
 For instance, someone who is consistently late with deliverables.
 Soft and weak managers use hope as a strategy that the problem fixes itself at some point and profoundly lack the chutzpah to actually speak with the person who causing delays.
 They will frequently surface the issue to HR to address when [uh – if] they get around to it.
 However, weak-sauce managers will gossip and complain about this person’s problem to everyone else in the interim.